• Skip to primary navigation

 Wising up is about helping your readers to understand why they should care.

-Clients and employers come to us because they want their content to feel less clinical and more appealing to the public – without sacrificing the scientific accuracy of the material, that is.
+Employers and new clients come to us because they want their content to feel less clinical and more appealing to the public – without dumbing down or sacrificing the scientific accuracy of the material, that is.

-They want us to write in plain English and create content that’s easy for the Average Jane to understand.
+They want us to write medical content in plain English and create copy that’s easy for the average person to understand.

 Short sentences, bullet lists, subheadings, reducing jargon, writing with an appropriate tone, explaining medical terms, stories, metaphors – all these and more can transform dry, dull academic writing into powerful, clear and simple prose.